News & Events

 Dr. Ee Lin Lee receives 2018 Womxn of Color Empowerment Faculty Award

 Dr. Lee was recognized by Student Outreach Services for her contribution to diversity on campus.
-Click here to see a picture of Dr. Lee as a speaker and recipient of the award.
+See a photo of Dr. Lee as a speaker and recipient of the award.